Supergiovane/KNXUltimate/README.md

 Important notes
 - The client emits the full datagram on `indication`, and its `cEMIMessage` is already plain (decrypted) when keys are available in your ETS keyring.
 - Never commit your `.knxkeys` file.
 Keep its path/password in environment variables or local config.
+- Secure TCP tunnel auto‑select: if `secureTunnelConfig.tunnelInterfaceIndividualAddress` is omitted or empty, the client tries all interfaces found in the ETS keyring until authentication and connect succeed, then proceeds and keeps the tunnel open.
+The chosen IA is exposed on `client._options.secureTunnelConfig.tunnelInterfaceIndividualAddress` after connect.

 ### 1) Minimal secure tunnelling (TCP) listener